Florida Keys’ Conch Republic to Commemorate ‘Secession’ April 21-30

 The offbeat 10-day festival commemorates the Florida Keys’ symbolic secession from the United States and reinvention as the independent Conch Republic.

 The republic, whose motto is “We seceded where others failed,” was born following a 1982 U.S. Border Patrol blockade of the island chain.
 In protest, citizens organized the secession, declared war on the mother country, surrendered 60 seconds later and demanded $1 billion in foreign aid.
 The anniversary of the secession is marked each year with a roster of irreverent events.

-The 2023 schedule includes the Great Conch Republic Drag Race Saturday, April 22, in the 700 block of Duval St. The wacky challenge typically stars drag queens and intrepid men in dresses, wigs and makeup who sprint down the pavement in startlingly high heels.
+The 2023 celebration began with activities including Great Conch Republic Drag Race Saturday, April 22, in the 700 block of Duval St. The wacky challenge starred drag queens and intrepid men in dresses, wigs and makeup who sprint down the pavement in startlingly high heels.

-The secession’s anniversary Sunday, April 23, features a noontime reenactment of the historic act at 401 Wall St. beside Mallory Square, the site of the original rebellion.
-Many of the Conch Republic’s founders including Key West’s former mayor, Dennis Wardlow, are to re-create the 1982 ceremony that marked the renowned republic’s birth.
+The secession’s anniversary Sunday, April 23, featured a noontime reenactment of the historic act at 401 Wall St. beside Mallory Square, the site of the original rebellion.
+Many of the Conch Republic’s founders including Key West’s former mayor, Dennis Wardlow, re-created the 1982 ceremony that marked the renowned republic’s birth.

 Thursday, April 27, brings the World’s Longest Parade.
 Stepping off at 8 p.m. on Duval Street, the procession is so named because it begins at the Atlantic Ocean and proceeds down the length of Duval to the Gulf of Mexico.

 The action moves to Key West Harbor at 7 p.m.
 Friday for the Great Sea Battle of the Conch Republic, featuring weapons ranging from water cannons to flying Cuban bread.
 Noncombatants can view the seafaring spectacle from Mallory Square and harborfront resorts, restaurants and bars.